aplteam/Tatin/docs/PackageConfiguration.md

 1. The package consists of a single function or operator.

-1. The package consists of several objects: a mixture of functions, operators, classes and / or namespaces.
+1. The package consists of several objects: a mixture of functions, operators, classes and/or namespaces.
 All objects are public.

 A> ### Single functions
 A>
 A> You _must not_ specify the name of a function (or an operator) as the API in any of these cases.
 A>
-A> This restriction helps to avoid confusion, but there is also a technical issue: Tatin needs to establish references to the API, and although in Dyalog one can establish references (kind of) to monadic, ambivalent and dyadic functions, this is not possible for niladic functions and operators.
+A> This restriction helps to avoid confusion, but there is also a technical issue: Tatin needs to establish references to the API, and although in Dyalog one can establish references (kind of) to monadic, ambivalent, and dyadic functions, this is not possible for niladic functions and operators.

 ##### A single namespace